dennisdevio/milestone-project-3/README.md

 - The review data and the book title was not pre-loading into the form when editing a review.
 This was fixed by updating the 'edit review'-function and 'edit review'-template.

 #### Bugs Left
-- Book title and author name is not showing in the 'profile' template along with review title, description and the username, while it is showing in the 'reviews' template.S
+- Book title and author name is not showing in the 'profile' template along with review title, description and the username, while it is showing in the 'reviews' template.
 - All reviews are displaying in the profile page rather than only user specific reviews.
 - The site is scrolling a bit sideways both on desktop and on mobile.